-The department started the review of its standards and policies two years ago.
+The department started the review of its standards and policies few years ago.

 The department started the review of its standards and policies two years ago and has been working ever since to update procedures on critical areas of police management, operations and technical support

 Achieving certification requires an on-site review of 159 standards set by the commission in areas such as policy development, emergency response planning, training, communications, property and evidence handling, use of force, vehicular pursuit, prisoner transportation and holding facilities.
 A team of commission-appointed assessors visited the department for the assessment in April.

 Chief Michael Botieri appointed Lt.
 Dana Flynn to serve as the department’s accreditation manager two years ago.
 Botieri cited Flynn for his work on the certification process and thanked everyone in the department for their support and cooperation in earning certification.